KMNagayama/TaskTrackerCLI/README.md

 A simple **Command Line Interface (CLI)** tool to help you track and manage your daily tasks efficiently.
 Easily **add**, **update**, **delete**, and **track progress** of your tasks — all directly from the terminal.

+> 📚 This project is based on the [Task Tracker project on roadmap.sh](https://roadmap.sh/projects/task-tracker).
+> It was developed as part of my learning journey to improve programming skills and work with CLI applications in Python.

 ---

 ## 🚀 Features